 - Google Search uses Data Science for predictive analysis.
 It gathers tons of data, cleans it, scales it, visualizes it, and prepares it for feeding into the Machine Learning models.

 - Then, the Machine Learning techniques are used to construct algorithms for the models that can give accurate results for the searches.
 Suppose, a user enters ‘Data Science vs Machine Learning,’ then it would give the user the best possible result.

 - Now, AI assembles all such information with the help of Machine Learning.
-Whenever a user enters the phrase ‘Data Science vs,’ AI gets active and, with the help of predictive analysis, it suggests the most expected phrase that the user is searching for.
+Whenever a user enters the phrase ‘Data Science vs,’ Data Science vs AI gets active and, with the help of predictive analysis, it suggests the most expected phrase that the user is searching for.
 Also, AI employs Deep Learning to make the searches and predictive analysis optimized.

 Hopefully, the above explanation clears your idea of Data Science vs Machine Learning vs Artificial Intelligence vs Deep Learning.

 As a tailpiece, careers in all these fields are top-notch.
 So, you must take up the Machine Learning and Artificial Intelligence Courses to upgrade yourself.